openalea/openalea.rtfd.io/doc/install.rst

 ------------------

 `Conda <https://conda.io>`_ is a package manager that can be installed on Linux, Windows, and Mac.
-If you have not yet installed miniforge-conda on your computer, you can find instructions and installers here `miniforge <https://conda-forge.org/download/>`_.
+If you have not yet installed miniforge-conda on your computer, you can find instructions and installers `here <https://conda-forge.org/download/>`_.

 .. caution::